 This article will help you quickly compare and evaluate the best PM tools that specialize in or otherwise emphasize a project status dashboard as a primary component of the software, they’re the best of the best project management dashboard software.

 Good project management software dashboards will be clean, intuitive, aesthetically pleasing, and rich with customizable data detailing.
 You should quickly and easily be able to evaluate project health, costs and budgets, task progress, workload division, project portfolio overview, and whatever else you need for your day-to-day.

 What are we looking for when we select dashboard reporting software for review?
 Here’s a summary of my evaluation criteria:

 - User Interface (UI): Is the office team dashboard UX clean, attractive, and easy to navigate?

 - Usability: Is it easy to learn and master?
 Does the company offer good tech support, user support, tutorials, and training.

 - Features & Functionality:

-- Instant Data Updates – The dashboard connects to and displays real time data with nmo manual effort or exporting from a project manager; the real time data should be highly accessible so that no out-of-date stats are being shared.
+- Instant Data Updates – The dashboard connects to and displays real-time data with no manual effort or exporting from a project manager; the real-time data should be highly accessible so that no out-of-date stats are being shared.

 - Customizable Interface – The user can decide what, when, where, and how they want to view different areas of their data dashboard; customization should be drag-and-drop or something similarly intuitive.

-- Interactive Charts or Graphs – The best dashboard software will have their visual elements incorporate some element of interactiveness, be it point-and-click for text explanations or zoom-in and -out for micro or macro POV.
+- Interactive Charts, Dashboard Templates or Graphs – The best dashboard software will incorporate some element of interactive visuals.

 - Project Health Analysis – Users can quickly and easily spot bottlenecks, delays, problems, missed deadlines, resource warnings, and other low health indicators for their projects.